Deployment

 ```

-After this, all admin-gated operations on Globals must go through the Timelock's governance process.
+`live_until_ledger` bounds when the pending transfer expires (`0` cancels it).
+After acceptance, all admin-gated operations on Globals must go through the Timelock's governance process.

 {% hint style="warning" %}